nickserv/danamccurdy.com/_posts/2019-07-05-me-and-my-ego.md

 ---
-I spend a lot of time wondering if I have freed myself from my ego, and that is my ego, worrying about itself.
+I spend a lot of time wondering if I have freed myself from my ego, and that is just my ego, worrying about itself.

 It worries a lot,